The Programme

 Every build your child finishes stays with them.

 Every project your child completes becomes a portfolio entry — code, photos, reflection, outcome.
-A record of what they made, how they thought about it, and what they'd do differently next time.
+A record of real thinking and real effort that builds over months.
+Something they can look back on, improve, and share.

 And when opportunities come up, they have something real to show for it.